michalkarmelita/bus-arrivals-kotlin/README.md

 This is a playground for testing MVVM architecture, android architecture components and Kotlin language in Android development.

 ## App functionality
-Application is searching for bus stops around the user and allows to display current arrivals for selected bus stop.
+Application is searching for bus stops around the user (London only) and allows to display current arrivals for selected bus stop.
 Data is provided by TFL Api.

 ### Features